Brazil will definitely host World Cup 2014, says Fifa

 Protests began over high transport fares but have also highlighted corruption and the cost of next year's World Cup.

-When asked if there had been a point when he had questioned whether it was right to continue with the Confederations Cup, as the protests gathered momentum, Valcke said: "There was one evening on 20 June when we reached a peak in the country.
+When asked if there had been a point when he had questioned as the protests gathered momentum, Valcke said: "There was one evening on 20 June when we reached a peak in the country.

 "The demonstrations had moved from being non-violent protests to a minority of violent protestors who were making a lot of noise and problems.
 So the following day we had a crisis meeting, including the government, the local organising committee and Fifa just to make sure we were on the same page, in order to end the tournament in the best possible way."